 Studies in the Arts and Sciences courses allow students to explore different approaches for understanding the world.
 Students learn to think through the lenses of different disciplines and use diverse bodies of knowledge in pursuit of a thoughtful, meaningful life.

-To fulfill this requirement, a total of 32 semester hours must be completed in each of four categories:
+To fulfill this requirement, a total of 32 semester hours must be completed across four categories:

 ExpressionExpression